Frequently Asked Questions for Zoom Zero Travel Pass

 If you have not received the bus pass 10 days after receiving the email from SYPTE, you should contact Traveline on 01709 515151.

 My child is starting at secondary school in June/July.
-When will s/he receive their Zero Fare Bus Pass?
+When will s/he receive their Zoom Zero Travel Pass?

 Which bus will my child need to travel on when s/he transfers to secondary school?

-A Zero Fare Pass is valid on any bus providing it is a school day, and your child is travelling between the boarding point and the school, which are both shown on the bus pass.
-Having a Zero Fare Bus Pass does not guarantee you a place on the bus if it is full.
+A Zoom Zero Travel Pass is valid on any bus providing it is a school day, and your child is travelling between the boarding point and the school, which are both shown on the bus pass.
+Having a Zoom Zero Travel Pass does not guarantee you a place on the bus if it is full.

-Your child may also use their Zero Fare Bus Pass to travel by tram if this service is available in the area where you reside.
+Your child may also use his/her Zoom Zero Travel Pass to travel by tram if this service is available in the area where you reside.

-My child has lost his/her bus pass (had his/her bus pass stolen).
+My child has lost/damaged his/her bus pass (had his/her bus pass stolen).
 How do I get another one?

 Replacement passes are only available from South Yorkshire Passenger Transport Executive (SYPTE) and are not issued by the Local Authority.